biobridgechem/biobridgechem.github.io/content/event/V12.0.0/index.md

 **Speakers and titles**

-Dr Yan Liu (Keynote Speaker), â€œGlycan microarrays: decoding microbe-host interactionsâ€?
+Professor Haiyan Zhou (Keynote Speaker), Saving Sense by Antisense, in Neuropathies and Beyond

-Dr Yongpeng Liu, â€œSynthetic and biological photoelectrocatalysts for solar chemicalsâ€?
+Dr Kim C. Liu, Automation for Reprogramming the Genetic Code

-Dr Zhen He, â€œPhotoinduced Cu(Il)-mediated decarboxylative thianthrenation of aryl and heteroaryl carboxylic acidsâ€
+Dr Haopeng Yu, Decoding the RNA lanquage with Al-driven Foundation Model